allhandsactive/Project-Gopher-Taskmaster-Determination/2011-5-5/recap.md

 In preparation for our round-up tomorrow night, here's the updates I've gotten back from folk

 ### New items since last meeting
-+ Nima and Xander should report on the status of a new door lock by 5/12
++ Nima and Xander need to get in touch with Bilal about RFID for door

 Members Commitment to AHA
 -------------------------